midl-dev/tezos-on-gke/README.md

 [Tezos](http://tezos.gitlab.io/mainnet/) is a [delegated proof of stake](https://bitshares.org/technology/delegated-proof-of-stake-consensus/) blockchain protocol.

+This deploys:

-This deploys a fully featured, [best practices](https://medium.com/tezos/its-a-baker-s-life-for-me-c214971201e1) Tezos baking service on Google Kubernetes Engine.
+* a fully featured, [best practices](https://medium.com/tezos/its-a-baker-s-life-for-me-c214971201e1) Tezos baking service on Google Kubernetes Engine, or
+* a set of public nodes with a public RPC endpoint ([see documentation](https://tezos-docs.midl.dev/deploy-public-node.html)).

 The private baking key can be managed two ways: